apexneural-ramya/ultimate-ai-assitant-using-mcp/README.md

 **Problem: Configuration activation fails**

 **Solution:**
-- Verify your API keys are correct in the `.env` file
+- Verify your API keys are correct in the `backend/.env` file
 - Check that the MCP configuration JSON is valid
 - Ensure the backend is running and accessible
 - Check browser console for error messages